 Will the bus be operating?

 We will be offering our regular bus service.
 Families must have preselected bus service in their FACTS Enrollment forms.
-Riders will be socially distanced and will only share seats with their family members.
-If you have additional bus questions, please contact the school office at email@example.com.
+If you have additional bus questions or need to add a bus rider, please contact the school office at email@example.com.

 For more information from the Washington State Coronavirus Response, visit: https://coronavirus.wa.gov/